 The Spark Project enables social enterprises to develop and deliver more sustainable and high impact innovations leading to increased growth.
 We are refining the framework conditions that influence their development and creating more effective models and tools for social enterprise support.

-The project will establish –
+The project has established –

-- A cross-border innovation accelerator programme
+A cross-border innovation accelerator programme

-- An online tool for start-up social enterprises.
+An online tool for start-up social enterprises

 Thanks and Acknowledgements